Exact Quantum Virial Expansion for the Optical Response of Doped Two-Dimensional Semiconductors

 \textit{Model}.---We model a doped 2D semiconductor using the following Hamiltonian for excitons and excess charge carriers:

 Since the optically generated exciton is tightly bound, we treat it as a structureless boson, with corresponding operator $\hat{x}^{\dag}_{\k}$, mass $m_X$ and free-particle dispersion $\epsilon_{X\k}=|\k|^2/2m_X \equiv k^2/2m_X$, where the energy is measured from that of the 1$s$ exciton at rest.
 The fermionic operator $\hat{c}^{\dag}_{\k}$ creates charge carriers (electrons or holes) with mass $m$ and dispersion $\epsilon_{\k}=k^2/2m$.
 For simplicity, we generally assume the charge carriers are electrons, but note that our results equally hold for the hole-doped case.
-We also ignore the spin/valley degree of freedom and consider spin-polarized electrons that are distinguishable from the electron within the exciton, since this is sufficient to describe the polaron and trion physics in TMDs such as MoSe$_2$ monolayers~\cite{Sidler_NatPhys_2017}.
+We also ignore the spin/valley degree of freedom and consider spin-polarized electrons that are distinguishable from the electron within the exciton, since this is sufficient to describe the polaron and trion physics in TMDs such as MoSe$_2$ monolayers~\cite{Sidler_NatPhys_2017,Huang2023}.
 Here, and in the following, we set $\hbar = k_B= 1$ and work in a system of unit area.

 The second term in Eq.~\eqref{eq:ham} describes the attractive charge-(induced) dipole interactions between electrons and excitons, which give rise to a trion bound state~\cite{Fey_PRB_2020,Efimkin_PRB_2021}.
 Note that we can treat the trion as an effective two-body (electron-exciton) bound state since the exciton binding energy exceeds the trion binding energy $\varepsilon_T$ by an order of magnitude in TMDs~\cite{Wang2018}.
-Furthermore, the potential $v_\q$ is sufficiently short ranged that it can be described with a low-energy $s$-wave scattering amplitude~\cite{landau2013quantum}.
+Furthermore, the potential $v_\q$ is sufficiently short ranged that it can be described with a low-energy $s$-wave scattering amplitude~\cite{landau2013quantum}, scaling as $1/r^4$ at large exciton-electron separation $r$.
 We neglect the interactions between electrons since these are not necessary to describe the trion bound state and they do not contribute to the leading order behavior in the high-temperature limit, $T/\ef \gg 1$, as we discuss below.
+To be specific, we assume that the temperature and density are such that the electrons form a Fermi liquid rather than a strongly correlated Wigner crystal~\cite{Platzman1974}.
+At the same time, we assume that $T$ is sufficiently low such that phonon scattering effects can be safely neglected.

 While we formulate our results in the language of excitons in a Fermi sea of charge carriers such as electrons, our results apply more generally to any dilute gas of impurities interacting via short-range interactions with a 2D Boltzmann gas.
 In particular, the features of the spectrum discussed below would also be observable in cold-atom experiments on 2D Fermi gases~\cite{Koschorreck2012,Zhang2012,Oppong2019}, and our theory can straightforwardly be extended to the three-dimensional case.